-Bacon Cheddar Hasselback Potatoes are the perfect comfort food.
-Not only are they easy, but they are starchy, savory, and can be loaded with all your favorite toppings.
-They feature crispy and fluffy potatoes, creme fraiche, cheddar, bacon, and chives.
+Bacon Cheddar Hasselback Potatoes are starchy, savory, and the perfect comfort food.
+They feature crispy fluffy potatoes topped with creme fraiche, cheddar, bacon, and chives.
 It's simple, but all the flavors together meld into one tasty treat.

 When it comes to comfort food, few things are as satisfying as a baked potato.
-In lieu of a traditional baked potato, we love to make Bacon Cheddar Hasselback Potatoes.
-Hasselback potatoes are baked potatoes with a lot of texture.
-The slices in the potato get nice and crispy, and each crevice catches the melted cheddar and creme fraiche.
-What more could you ask for?
+In lieu of a traditional baked potato, we love to make these Bacon Cheddar Hasselback Potatoes.
+They are perfect for a barbecue, football party, or even lunch with a salad.

 Jump to: